Google Workspace AI Productivity System (2026): Gmail, Docs, Drive Workflow

 1) Inbox triage in Gmail (7 minutes)

-Ask Gemini to group emails by:
+I ask Gemini to group emails by:

 • urgent action

-• waiting/reply later
+• waiting / reply later

 • reference only

-Archive aggressively.
-Keep inbox focused on active work.
+Then I archive aggressively and keep the inbox focused on active work.

 2) Decision notes in Docs (8 minutes)